CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 Continuity theory defines:

-- how meaning is required to evolve across turns
+- how meaning evolves
 - how residual canonicalization discrepancy is stabilized
-- how identity and referents are kept coherent
+- how identity and referents remain coherent
 - how commitments remain valid
-- how replay determinism is supported temporally
+- how replay determinism is supported
-- how continuity information participates in routing
+- how continuity participates in routing
-- how these mechanisms contribute to bounded, deterministic, laptop-scale cognition
+- how TS achieves bounded, deterministic, laptop‑scale cognition

 Continuity is the temporal backbone of TS.
-It is a foundation on which identity theory, routing theory, and commit theory rest.
+It supports identity theory, routing theory, and commit theory.

 ---

-# **End of ts_continuity_theory.md**
+# **End of ts_continuity_theory.md (Revised)**

 ---

-### Summary of Changes

-- **Softened novelty claim** (Section 10): Replaced “TS is the first system to integrate…” with language that emphasizes the distinctive combination under explicit constraints.
-- **Clarified structural status of formalism**: Explicitly noted that both the continuity function $f$ and the residual-error treatment are structural definitions; concrete realizations are left to later specification.
-- **Improved residual-error treatment** (Section 4): Removed the simple numeric subtraction $\epsilon_t = R_t - M_t$.
-Replaced it with a description of residual error as structured, per-attribute or relational deviation, and described how continuity acts on those deviations.
-- **Added division-of-labor note** (Section 3.5): Clearly separated Continuity Theory’s responsibility (temporal relationship and cross-attribute constraints) from Identity Theory’s responsibility (internal structure and update rules of identity).
-- **Added clarifying sentences**:
-  - Continuity operates on canonical meaning states (Introduction and throughout).
-  - Constraints are currently qualitative; measurable criteria and the hard/soft/hybrid nature of enforcement are future specification items (Section 3).
-  - Provenance and freeze signatures participate via identity coherence (Sections 3.5 and 5).
-- **Reduced repetitive justificatory language**: Trimmed recurring “Continuity is the temporal backbone / Without continuity… is impossible” phrasing while preserving the core claims.
-- **Preserved all substantive content**: Every major section, constraint category, linkage (identity, replay, routing, residual error, laptop-scale), and extendability policy remains; only precision, notation, and redundancy were adjusted.

-The paper is now aligned in style and claim strength with the revised *ts_meaning_theory.md* and should be ready for CP’s review.